The Research Phase in Writing Feels Like Falling in Love

 And that’s where I am with Sylvia Plath.
 I didn’t expect anything more than a date.
 But then I found that novel, and I started falling in love.
 And now all I want to do is read Plath’s work, read books written about her, watch movies and talk about her.
 I didn’t expect this.
 But I’m here … The thing about here, though, is that here is the research phase, and it feels so hard to articulate any of what I’m thinking about what I’m reading because everything is so new.
 Have you ever wanted to protect a relationship for a while before bringing it into the world?
 (My partner and I met a few months before the pandemic.
 We had met each other’s families and a few friends then March 2020 happened and honestly it was this perfect timing where we were falling in love and could just incubate together with no shame for a bit.)

-I have a huge stack of books to spend time with now.
+I spent some time in this little bubble of my Sylvia Plath research.
+And I have a huge stack of books to spend time with now.
 I haven’t decided if I want to start Wintering, which is another novel based on The Bell Jar, or if I want to move into biography or if I want to read another short story by Plath.
 Do I want to go to dinner or the theater or to walk in the park?
 It’s all good.
 There’s no wrong choice.
 If the relationship keeps developing like I feel like it will, there will be plenty of time for all of it.
 But also this falling in love brightness only lasts for a little while.
 It’s a heady, amazing, wonderful, energizing feeling.
 But it’s brief.

 After the honeymoon phase comes a different kind of nice period where you’ve realized this could last a while and you start to return to the rest of your life and the relationship goes through some bumps in the road … You only get this short honeymoon and that’s the time when I have to dive deep into the research and jot down all of my initial messy thoughts and reactions and keep reading and reading and talking and writing.
 Because after that, my relationship with Plath becomes something different.
 Either it fizzles out or I commit to a long-term project (a series of articles, a book …) and at that point there are some beautiful things but there’s also a lot of hard work to keep the relationship going.
 So right now I’m just going to embrace that I get this brief moment in time where I’m just absolutely infatuated with the person I’m “writing” (reading) about.